yumiruuwu/Hoshino-Source-Code/README.md

 ## How to use
 - Clone this repo: `git clone https://github.com/yumiruuwu/Yurin-Bot-Source-Code.git`
 - Use `npm init` to re-config `package.json`
-- Edit `config.json` with your information (if you upload this code to public, make sure add this file to `.gitignore` before upload)
+- Edit `config.json` with your information (next time if you're going to upload this code to public, make sure add this file to `.gitignore` before upload)
 - Use `npm i` to install all required package

 ## I'm done so what's next?